Lightning-AI/pytorch-lightning/.github/PULL_REQUEST_TEMPLATE.md

 <!-- For CHANGELOG separate each item in unreleased section by a blank line to reduce collisions -->

 ## PR review
+Anyone in the community is free to review the PR once the tests have passed.
+Before you start reviewing make sure you have read [Review guidelines](https://github.com/PyTorchLightning/pytorch-lightning/wiki/Review-guidelines).
+In in short, see following bullet-list:

  - [ ] Is this pull request ready for review? (if not, please submit in draft mode)

-Anyone in the community is free to review the PR once the tests have passed.
-If we didn't discuss your PR in Github issues there's a high chance it will not be merged.
+ - [ ] Check that all items from **Before submitting** are resolved
+ - [ ] Check that title is self explanatory and description well explains what is this PR about
+ - [ ] Add labels and milestones (and optionally projects) to the PR so it can be classified

 ## Did you have fun?
 Make sure you had fun coding 🙃